-Research is key when you’re picking a colt or gelding to bet on for the Kentucky Derby.
+Research is key when you’re picking a colt or gelding to bet on for the Kentucky Derby at a horse racing betting site.
 We’ll talk more about prep races, jockeys, trainers, and betting favorites in this guide, but you can’t ignore the fact that two out of the seven thoroughbred colors have dominated the Derby.

 2) Most Horses Have Won a Prep Race Leading Up

 Here’s another trend with a 70 percent success rate for you: since 1980, 29 of 40 horses won a prep race leading up to the Kentucky Derby.